elvinngu/Healthy-City-London-Model/ArcGIS_NetworkAnalysis/LondonNetwork/osm_to_csv/README.md

 osm_to_csv is a function that converts a osm file from [OpenStreetMap](https://www.openstreetmap.org/export#map=13/51.5548/0.0647) to a csv file that contains information of the roads in the osm file.

+IMPORTANT: the following osm code only takes into account DRIVING highways and DO NOT include pedestrians-only or bicycles-only roads.
+If the user wish to establish a network that include pedestrians-only pathways, the user can study the OSM XML file and remove the exceptions in the code.

 ### How it works?

 1. The user will input the osm filename into the function and run it.